Aboriginal and Torres Strait Islander Fight for Justice and Growing up in Edmonton (Queensland)

 A Career Change for Tom

-During the 70’s he served as a Councillor on the local council for the area which was known as the Mulgrave Shire.
-He would later make a transition from private sector survival to a successful career in public service.
-Regional Council’s at this time were headed by Chairman rather than Mayors and my father soon became known as Chairman Tom.
+During the 70’s he served as a local Councillor for the Edmonton area which was in a municipality then known as the Mulgrave Shire.
+His passion for Council saw him make a transition from private sector survival, to a highly successful career in public service.
+Regional Council’s at this time were headed by Chairman rather than Mayors.
+In 1979 my father replaced the retiring top man Ken Alley, and soon became known as Chairman Tom.

 Dad’s transition to public service was a good career move, as his outgoing nature and ability to communicate made him perfect for local politics.
 However, the years spent running ‘the shop’ were without question our favourite time as a family.